iSaluki/phhs6/content/sixth/Business/Units/nd/InventoryTurnover.md

 5) Analyse how changes in a car manufacturer's corporate objectives might influence the ways in which a car manufacturer uses ratio analysis.

-   If a corporate objective goes from being breaking even to maximizing profit, then switching from current ratio to receivable days might have a positive impact on the business.
+   If a corporate objective goes from being breaking even to maximising profit, then switching from current ratio to receivable days might have a positive impact on the business.